jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 - Solving problems in a unique, impressive, and clever way

 *This rule clarifies Inspiration (PH, 125).*

+## Getting Into and Out of Armor

+Donning and Doffing a shield only takes a bonus action.

+*This rule modifies Getting Into and Out of Armor (PH, 146)*

 ## Advantage and Disadvantage